Jimmy Wales: Israel

 Wales has visited Israel over ten times.
-Concerning claims that Israel engages in apartheid against Palestinians, Wales remarked "I'm a strong supporter of Israel, so I don't listen to those critics," according to a 2015 interview with the Jewish Telegraphic Agency.
-That year, he was awarded one of the Dan David Prizes, an international award of $1 million given yearly at Tel Aviv University (10 percent of the prize goes to doctoral students).
+Concerning claims that Israel engages in apartheid against Palestinians, Wales remarked, "I'm a strong supporter of Israel, so I don't listen to those critics," in a 2015 interview with the Jewish Telegraphic Agency.
+That year, he was awarded one of the Dan David Prizes, an international award of $1 million given yearly at Tel Aviv University.
+10 percent of the prize goes to doctoral students.
 Wales was chosen for spearheading what the prize committee called the "information revolution".

-In 2018, Mondoweiss ran an article by Philip Weiss describing Jimmy Wales as an appearing to side with Israel due to a social media post condemning British politician Jeremy Corbyn for being silent about Hamas rocket attacks on Israel, missing an opportunity to immunise himself against charges of antisemitism.
-Jimmy Wales responded to Mondoweiss saying the article was "false and deeply offensive to me" and demanded that the article be retracted, saying that he did not support the Israeli attacks.
-He further went on to call Hamas a "terrorist organization."
+In 2018, the pro-Palestinian publication Mondoweiss ran an article by Philip Weiss describing Wales as appearing to side with Israel due to a social media post condemning British politician Jeremy Corbyn for being silent about Hamas rocket attacks on Israel, missing an opportunity to immunize himself against charges of antisemitism.
+Wales responded to Mondoweiss saying the article was "false and deeply offensive to me" and demanded that the article be retracted, saying that he did not support the Israeli attacks.
+He further went on to call Hamas a "terrorist organization".

-In November 2025, Wales criticized the Wikipedia page for the Gaza genocide on its talk page.
-He argued that the page's assertion that Israel is committing genocide violated Wikipedia's policy to maintain a neutral point of view, stating that the article "is a particularly egregious example" of not maintaining neutrality.
-His intervention on the Gaza genocide page was criticized by other Wikipedia editors for dismissing the opinion of impartial organizations.
+In November 2025, Wales criticized the Wikipedia article on the Gaza genocide via its talk page.
+He argued that the article's assertion that Israel is committing genocide violated Wikipedia's policy to maintain a neutral point of view, stating that the article "is a particularly egregious example" of not maintaining neutrality.
+His criticism of the Gaza genocide page was countered by other Wikipedia editors, who argued that he was dismissing assessments by organizations they regarded as impartial.

 2025 culture wars

-In October 2025, Wales gave an interview to The New York Times on the "culture wars," or the "speech wars," a series of attempts by the Republican congressmen and the Trump White House to investigate and scrutinize activities and suspected "organizational bias" on Wikipedia.
+In October 2025, Wales gave an interview to The New York Times on the "culture wars", or the "speech wars", a series of attempts by Republican congressmen and the Trump White House to investigate and scrutinize activities and suspected "organizational bias" on Wikipedia.

 In his interview he discussed several issues as they relate to Wikipedia saying: "Wikipedia isn't as good as I want it to be.
 And that's part of why people do have a certain amount of trust for us, because we try to be really transparent" and "we're designing everything for the long haul, and the only way we can last that long is not by pandering to this raging mob of the moment but by maintaining our values, maintaining our trustworthiness.
-We're just going to do our thing, and we’re going to do it as well as we can."
+We're just going to do our thing, and we're going to do it as well as we can."